zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 The tool will analyze the application program trouble spots or bottle necks.
 System calls and file I/O are not profiled, and CPU time is tracked.
 The tool keeps track of where the program is at each point in time.
 Profile information stored in:

-- jprof\_*port#* when run with the –JP option as above, or
+- jprof_port#\_ when run with the `–JP` option as above, or
-- jprof\_*pid*\_*inc* when using JBCPROFILE=1 as below:
+- jprof_pid_inc\_ when using `JBCPROFILE=1` as below:

 ```
 JBCPROFILE=1
 Myprogram
 ```

-In the example commands, 'myprogram' refers to the main program that issues calls to other programs in the application.
+In the example commands, `Myprogram` refers to the main program that issues calls to other programs in the application.

 Profiling is done in two steps:

 - Run application program
-- Use jprof command to report profiling information, as below:
+- Use `jprof` command to report profiling information, as below:

 ```
 JPROF -FSOURCEFILENAME
 ```

-jprof command then used to display profile information The jprof command can also be used to generate a jkeyauto script based on keyboard input of the profiled program.
+The `jprof` command is then used to display profile information.

+The `jprof` command can also be used to generate a `jkeyauto` script based on keyboard input of the profiled program.
 Keystroke timings are part of the profile.

 ### jcover

 Is a jBASE program that generates statistical about the running program.
-The information is gathered by setting JBCPROFILE=3, or executing the program with the –JC option as:
+The information is gathered by setting `JBCPROFILE=3`, or executing the program with the `–JC` option as:

 ```
 Myprogram -JC